galaxyproject/training-material/topics/proteomics/tutorials/peptide-library-data-analysis/tutorial.md

 {: .hands_on}

-### Adding Class labels in both AMPs and TMPs
+### Adding the Class Label in both AMPs and TMPs

-Usually, class labels are represented by 0 or 1.
-If data has multi-class classification problems it can be represented by 0,1,2,3, etc. In addition to this, class labels can also be represented by a specific string such as "anticancer" and "non-anticancer" or "treated" and "untreated".
+Class labels or target labels column usually represents the class of peptides.
+Here in our data set, we have peptides, either as AMP or TMP.
+Since we have two classes we can represent these two classes with binary labels 0 or 1.
+Default target labels for datasets in the "PDAUG Peptide Data Access" tool are represented by 1 and 0.
+We will add "1" and "0" as Class Labels to represent AMPs and TMPs.

-- **Adding class label in AMPs and TMPs data**
+- **Adding Class Label (target labels) in AMPs and TMPs data**

-> ### {% icon hands_on %} Hands-on: Adding class labels to the tabular data
+> ### {% icon hands_on %} Hands-on: Adding Class Labels (target labels) to the tabular data
 >
 > 1. {% tool [PDAUG Add Class Label](toolshed.g2.bx.psu.edu/repos/jay/pdaug_addclasslabel/pdaug_addclasslabel/0.1.0) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `PDAUG Sequence Property Based Descriptors on data 2 - CTD (tabular)` (output of **PDAUG Sequence Property Based Descriptors** {% icon tool %})